 Into The Breach

-I featured this game in my list of the best board games for the Nintendo Switch, but I couldn’t leave it out of this one in good faith.
+I previously featured this in my favorite Switch board games, but I couldn’t leave it out of this one in good faith.
 Into The Breach is a stellar roguelike digital board game that features mechs and giant evil bug monsters.

 This game is a fantastic example of how less can be more when it comes to storytelling.
 There isn’t much of an overarching story, but there’s just enough to make the combat feel satisfying and to provide extra context for the environments that you find yourself in.
 Each map feels unique, and each mech is well designed.